abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 Loving oneself unconditionally is a super power to transcend fear, guilt, shame, social coercion, that causes much of the suffering in a person’s life.
 As a wise person once said: “Pain is unavoidable, suffering is optional” </p>

+<p style="margin-bottom:-1%;margin-top:7%"><b><i>The training </i></b></p>

 After all those great ideas, how about the work?

-Well, as part of my self-love training, I have been practising this simple heart-warming routine several times a day: each time, I will pause, focus on my voice, and say out loud three times:
+Well, as part of my self-love training, I have been practising this simple heart-warming routine several times a day, ... each time, ...
+I will pause, ... focus on my voice, ... and say out loud three times:

 <p style="text-align:center;">I love you! </p>